The 8 Best Vibrating Foam Rollers for Muscle Soreness

 Perfect for small sore spots, muscle knots, and spasms

-The LifePro massage ball is 100% portable, rechargeable, lightweight (0.66 lbs), compact (3.75 inches in diameter), and is easy to take with you anywhere, including traveling overseas.
+The LifePro massage ball is 100% portable, rechargeable, lightweight (0.66 lbs), compact (3.75 inches in diameter), and easy to take with you anywhere, including traveling overseas.

 If you purchase on the official site, you get instant access to some excellent workout videos and instructions, to help you achieve your goals confusion-free and quickly.

-Available at Life Pro ($60), or check the price on Amazon
+Available at Life Pro ($50), and on Amazon ($50)

-5. Hyprice Vyper 2.0 – Best for Beginners
+3. Hyprice Vyper 2.0 – Highest Intensity

 hyprice vibrating foam roller review

-• Size – 11.6 x 5.3
+• Size – 11.5″ x 5.3″

-• Weight – 3 pounds
+• Weight – 3 lbs.

 It has 3 intensity settings, and most users claim the medium setting is their sweet spot for relieving muscle pain in the lower and upper back, knee muscles, IT band, quads, and hamstrings.